Caroline Wozniacki: Playing style

-Wozniacki was a defensive baseliner, known for her counterpunching style of play; upon her retirement in 2020, she was described by The Guardian as "one of the most defensive players to ever reach No. 1".
-As her game was centered around the retrieval of balls with devastating consistency, her greatest assets on court were her movement, speed, court coverage, aggressive footwork, anticipation, balance, and stamina.
-Due to the fact that her game was based almost solely on defense, she was referred to as a pusher by critics, and was criticised for her reactive playing style, and lack of major weapons.
+Wozniacki is a defensive baseliner, known for her counterpunching style of play; upon her retirement in 2020, she was described by The Guardian as "one of the most defensive players to ever reach No. 1".
+As her game is centered around the retrieval of balls with devastating consistency, her greatest assets on court are her movement, speed, court coverage, aggressive footwork, anticipation, balance, and stamina.
+Due to the fact that her game is based almost solely on defense, she was referred to as a pusher by critics, and is criticised for her reactive playing style, and lack of major weapons.
 Wozniacki responded to criticism of her defensive playing style by saying: "If I don't have a weapon, then what do the others have?
 Since I'm No. 1, I must do something right."

-Wozniacki's greatest weapon was her two-handed backhand, which she used to turn defence into offence.
-Her backhand was hit flat, and was noted for its consistent depth, pace, and penetration; she was known for her backhand down-the-line.
-Throughout her career, Wozniacki's weakest shot was her forehand, which was noted for its lack of depth, power, and speed.
-Her forehand showed no significant improvements throughout her career; this was attributed to her stubborn refusal to drop her father, Piotr Woźniacki, as her coach.
-To compensate for her forehand's relative weakness, she frequently utilised the moonball, a slow, high-looping shot, to push opponents far behind the baseline, and to allow her to create opportunities to attack with her aggressive backhand.
+Wozniacki's greatest weapon is her two-handed backhand, which she uses to turn defence into offence.
+Her backhand is hit flat, and is noted for its consistent depth, pace, and penetration; she is known for her backhand down-the-line.
+Throughout her career, Wozniacki's weakest shot is her forehand, noted for its lack of depth, power, and speed.
+Her forehand has showed no significant improvements throughout her career; this was attributed to her stubborn refusal to drop her father, Piotr Woźniacki, as her coach.
+To compensate for her forehand's relative weakness, she frequently utilises the moonball, a slow, high-looping shot, to push opponents far behind the baseline, and to allow her to create opportunities to attack with her aggressive backhand.
 Her use of the moonball was noted by tennis journalist Tumaini Carayol, who stated that she "ushered in the return" of this shot.

-Wozniacki was known for her powerful first serve, which was recorded as high as 118 mph; this allowed her to serve aces, and dictate play from the first stroke of a point.
-This was considered incongruous with her weak forehand; as noted in the Guardian, "people questioned why her serve could scale 118mph and yet her forehand could not crack open an egg".
-Her second serve was notably weaker, and was frequently attacked by aggressive returners.
-Wozniacki was known for her return game, neutralising powerful first serves and attacking weak second serves; this allowed her to dominate play from a defensive position.
-Throughout her career, Wozniacki would typically approach the net only to retrieve short balls, and would rarely choose to finish points at the net.
-Alongside her defensive skills, further strengths included her mental fortitude, determination, and competitive spirit.
-Wozniacki stated that she preferred hard and grass courts; she liked hard courts due to the regularity of the bounce, whereas the fast pace of grass courts allowed her to defend effectively.
-She disliked clay courts, as she found sliding awkward, and felt that the slow pace inhibited her movement.
-She experienced her greatest success on hard courts, where she won 24 of her 30 singles titles.
+Wozniacki is known for her powerful first serve, which was recorded as high as 118 mph; this allows her to serve aces, and dictate play from the first stroke of a point.
+This is considered incongruous with her weak forehand; as noted in the Guardian, "people questioned why her serve could scale 118mph and yet her forehand could not crack open an egg".
+Her second serve is notably weaker, and has been frequently attacked by aggressive returners.
+Wozniacki is known for her return game, neutralising powerful first serves and attacking weak second serves; this allows her to dominate play from a defensive position.
+Throughout her career, Wozniacki has typically approached the net only to retrieve short balls, and rarely chooses to finish points at the net.
+Alongside her defensive skills, further strengths include her mental fortitude, determination, and competitive spirit.
+Wozniacki stated that she prefers hard and grass courts; she likes hard courts due to the regularity of the bounce, whereas the fast pace of grass courts allows her to defend effectively.
+She dislikes clay courts, as she finds sliding awkward, and felt that the slow pace inhibited her movement.
+She has experienced her greatest success on hard courts, where she won 24 of her 30 singles titles.